Pilbara purchase latest billion-dollar Chinese play

 Chinese hunger for Australian resources continues to provide rich seams of lucrative work for the nation’s top law firms.

 Chinese state-owned Baosteel Group Corp is joining forces with rail haulage company Aurizon to make a $1.3bn bid for Perth-based Aquila Resources.
 Minter Ellison, led by partner Adam Handley is advising Baosteel, while King & Wood Mallesons, led by partner Nigel Hunt, is representing Aquila Resources.
-Ashurst
+Ashurst is advising Aurizon.

 The deal will give Baosteel, a leading iron and steel producer in China, access to Aquila’s 50% share in iron ore and coking coal projects in Western Australia and Queensland, respectively.
 Aurizon will help to develop rail and port infrastructure for the iron ore project located in the Pilbara region.